This large bodied moth flies in tobacco fields and vegetable gardens

 snowberry, orange hawkweed, thistles, lilac, Canada violet, etc.

-Fight would be from June to August.
+Fight would be from late May to August.
 Larvae feed on grape foliage.

 the White-lined Sphinx

 Adults usually fly at dusk, during the night, at dawn, and during the